usnistgov/TrueBq/README.md

 Ryan Fitzgerald
 ryan.fitzgerald@nist.gov

-## Acknowledgement for reused code if any
+## Acknowledgement for reused code
 See LICENCE.md

 Also see this from rdecay02 source file: